amohamed11/anecdotalthoughts/content/posts/profiling-comprehension-generators.md

 Exhibit B: max=40.91 MiB, min=24.91 MiB, diff=16.0 MiB
 ```

 Oh lord, that's almost 16 MiB just to store 131,072 ints.
+Shouldn't that be like 1MiB or so?
+What's up here?
-*\*few tabs later\**
+*\*few tabs & getsizeof calls later\**
 Huh, why are ints in Python 28 bytes minimum? that seems a bit excessive.
 *\*even more tabs later\**
-Every int in Python is an entire OBJECT? what? why?
+WAIT, WHAT DO YOU MEAN EVERY INT IS AN ENTIRE OBJECT IN PYTHON?
+WHAT?
+WHY DO YOU NEED A REF COUNT FOR AN INT???

-Phew! alright, that seems like entire rabbit hole that I do not think I want to jump into right now.
+Phew! alright, that seems like entire rabbit hole that I do not want to jump into right now.
+I mean, I'm sure there is good reasoning for this (better handling of large numbers maybe??), but that's an investigation for another day.

 Coming back to generators, let's see how much of that memory we can get back.
 Here is the generator version